ntkzwane/civicrm-docker/README.md

 # CiviCRM Docker

-Docker container for [CiviCRM buildkit](https://github.com/civicrm/civicrm-buildkit) that can be ran as an arbitrary (non-root) user.
+Docker container for [CiviCRM buildkit](https://github.com/civicrm/civicrm-buildkit) that can be run as an arbitrary (non-root) user.
 Based on [michaelmcandrew/civicrm-buildkit-docker](https://github.com/michaelmcandrew/civicrm-buildkit-docker), but focused more on hosting than development purposes.

 Available also in Docker Hub: [secoresearch/civicrm](https://hub.docker.com/r/secoresearch/civicrm/).